Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

 Again, nutrition plays a big part in yoga practice and our wellbeing.

-Making sustainable adjustments to our diets with Healthy Habits is the best way to ensure that we nourish our gut health (which means balancing our microbiome environment and balancing our hormones) has a significant impact on our mental and physical wellbeing, our ability to focus, calm, and feel less anxious and stressed.
+Making sustainable adjustments to our diets with Healthy Habits is the best way to ensure that we nourish our gut health (which means balancing our microbiome environment and balancing our hormones).
+It significantly impacts our mental and physical wellbeing to focus, calm, and feel less anxious and stressed.

 Jagadish "Jaggi" Vasudev - Sadhguru